Track mileage automatically

 The law currently does not require you to log odometer readings except at the beginning and end of each year and when you start using a new vehicle.

-However, do keep in mind that your employer might ask you to record odometer readings more frequently.
+However, keep in mind that your employer might ask you to record odometer readings more frequently.

 IRS mileage tracking requirements

-There are no requirements for how you track your mileage, except that you have to record the mileage of each trip.
-That means either
+There are no requirements for tracking your mileage, except that you have to record the mileage of each trip.

-- tracking/recording your trips differently, for instance, using a GPS device or a mileage tracking mobile application.
+- Tracking/recording your trips differently, for instance, using a GPS device or a mileage tracking mobile app.

 Should I track personal mileage?